polkadot-developers/polkadot-docs/infrastructure/running-a-node/setup-bootnode.md

 This key can be used in the startup command line.

 It is imperative that you backup the node key.
-If it is included in the `polkadot` binary it is hardcoded into the binary which must be recompiled to change the key.
+If it is included in the `polkadot` binary, it is hardcoded into the binary, which must be recompiled to change the key.

 ## Running the Bootnode